 Risk Management

-As a tool to continuously reduce environmental risks, Panasonic Group is working to establish operating company-specific Environmental Risk Management Systems, in accordance with the basic risk management policy for all Group companies.
-The management policy includes identification of environmental risks and group-wide risk management each year, and ensuring quick responses to reported environmental risks.
-In addition, The Panasonic Group is promoting risk management based on the same process at Panasonic Holdings Co., Ltd. (PHD) and operating company.
-The PHD Enterprise Risk Management Committee conducts deliberations from the perspective of the Group's management and business strategies and social responsibilities, and decides the Group's significant risks.
-In fiscal 2024, strategic risks in Panasonic Group’s significant risks such as climate change, environmental regulations and development of circular economy, and operational risks such as natural disasters and supply chain management have been addressed.
+As a tool to continuously reduce environmental risks, Panasonic Group is working to establish operating company-specific Environmental Risk Management Systems, in accordance with the basic risk management policy for all Group companies The management policy includes identification of environmental risks and group-wide risk management each year, and ensuring quick responses to reported environmental risks.
+In addition, The Panasonic Group is promoting risk management based on the same process at Panasonic Holdings Co., Ltd. and operating company.
+Once a year, the Enterprise Risk Management Committee identifies risks that could affect the entire Group based on changes in the external and internal environment and management's risk awareness.
+In fiscal 2026, the Panasonic Group addressed significant strategic risks related to environmental issues and climate change.

 Metrics and Targets